quantopian/coal-mine/README.md

 Contributors
 ------------

-Night's Watch was created by Jonathan Kamens, with design help from the awesome folks at Quantopian.
+Coal Mine was created by Jonathan Kamens, with design help from the awesome folks at Quantopian.

 Developer notes
 -----------------